stevearc/pypicloud/doc/topics/storage.rst

 For more information on setting up a service account, see the `GCS documentation <https://cloud.google.com/storage/docs/authentication#service_accounts>`__.

-If using the service account provided automatially when running in GCE, GKE, etc, then due to `a restriction with the gcloud library <https://github.com/googleapis/google-auth-library-python/issues/50>`__, the IAM signing service must be used::
+If using the service account provided automatically when running in GCE, GKE, etc, then due to `a restriction with the gcloud library <https://github.com/googleapis/google-auth-library-python/issues/50>`__, the IAM signing service must be used::